Skip to content

 The service is deployed within a dedicated namespace called sample-services, keeping it isolated from the Nexus SDV base-services.

 To interact with the Data API Sampler service, you will need its external IP address.
-Navigate to the Deployment Details screen for the data-api-sampler within the GKE console.
-You can find the assigned endpoint in the Exposing services section at the bottom of the screen.
+Select the data-api-sampler within the GKE console and you can find the assigned endpoint in the Exposing services section at the bottom of the Overview screen.

 Now it is time to test the Data API Sampler.
 Run the following command and remember to replace the IP with your specific service endpoint: